suzs11/MyCPP/README.md

 # C++
-### This is my cpp repository, all the codes are written by me
+### This is my cpp repository, the codes are written by me